+- 12.Making sure all staff are familiar with the contents of part 1 of Keeping Children Safe in Education, and that all staff have been trained appropriately and that this is updated in line with guidance - 13.Ensuring that the school is contributing to inter-agency working, which includes providing a coordinated offer of Early Help when additional needs of children are identified - 14.Appointing a Designated Teacher for Children Looked After, and recognising and reflecting in school procedures and this policy that children looked after are particularly vulnerable - 15.For e-learning, making sure that appropriate filters and appropriate monitoring systems are in place safeguarding against potentially harmful and inappropriate online material - 16.Giving consideration as to how children may be taught about safeguarding including: online, through teaching and learning opportunities and as part of providing a universal broad and balanced curriculum - 17.Training Governors will ensure they are trained at least annually in respect of safeguarding.
+Governors will also consider what other bespoke training, for example prevent, would enable them to fulfil their governance obligations.

+6.5 Safer Recruiting

-- 6. ensuring that there are procedures in place to effectively manage allegations against all staff members.
-In all cases we will follow the guidelines outlined in Part 4 of Keeping Children Safe in Education 2018.
-All such cases, and in cases of any doubt as to whether the matter reaches threshold for an allegations, advice and guidance must be sought from the local authority designated officer (LADO) BEFORE any internal investigation begins. - 7. ensuring that we discharge our responsibilities in respect of adhering to the reporting restrictions imposed by the Education Act 2002 where teachers are under investigation. - 8. we will also ensure parents and carers are aware of their responsibilities not to publish any information during such investigations as highlighted at para 200 Keeping Children Safe in Education 2018 and section 141F of the Education Act 2002 - 9. recognising that neither the governing body, nor individual governors, have a role in pursuing or managing the processes associated with individual cases of child protection - 10. recognising that neither the governing body, nor individual governors, have a right to know details of such cases, except when exercising their disciplinary functions in respect of allegations against staff - 11. making sure all staff are familiar with the contents of part 1 of Keeping Children Safe in Education, and that all staff have been trained appropriately and that this is updated in line with guidance - 12. ensuring that the school is contributing to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified - 13. appointing a designated teacher for looked after children, and recognising and reflecting in school procedures and this policy that children looked after are particularly vulnerable - 14. for e-learning, making sure that appropriate filters and appropriate monitoring systems are in place safeguarding against potentially harmful and inappropriate online material - 15. giving consideration as to how children may be taught about safeguarding including: online, through teaching and learning opportunities and as part of providing a broad and balanced curriculum - 16. ensuring that schools create a culture of safe recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children (Part 3: Safer Recruitment.
-Keeping Children Safe in Education, September 2018).
-This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training - 17. ensuring that the school keeps an up to date single central record (SCR) of all staff and volunteers and the dates of all appropriate safeguarding checks and including the detail as suggested within Part 3 of Keeping Children Safe in Education, September 2018 - 18. monitoring the adequacy of resources committed to child protection and the staff and governor training profile - 19. disqualification by association criteria does not now apply to those working in schools or colleges and as such we will no longer ask our staff to provide details of those living in the same household cautioned or convicted for certain offences.
-Latest guidance can be found here - ensuring the school follow the correct procedure for managing professional differences where there is disagreement between the school and other agencies in respect of action taken to keep a child safe.
+- As a Governing Body we well ensure the schools create a culture of safe recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children.
+We will follow the procedures set out in Part 3: Safer Recruitment.
+Keeping Children Safe in Education, September 2019.
+This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training - We will ensure that the school keeps an up to date single central record (SCR) of all staff and volunteers and the dates of all appropriate safeguarding checks and including the detail as suggested within Part 3 of Keeping Children Safe in Education, September 2019 - 3.
+Disqualification by association criteria does not now apply to those working in schools or colleges and as such we will no longer ask our staff to provide details of those living in the same household cautioned or convicted for certain offences.
+Latest guidance can be found here - 4.
+All staff are however reminded that they must bring to the attention of the Headteacher any material change in circumstances or other information of relevance.

+6.7 Managing Professional Differences

+We will support the children and staff in our school by ensuring the school follow the correct procedure for managing professional differences, where there is disagreement between the school and other agencies in respect of action taken to keep a child safe.
 See Protocol managing professional differences

-21. governors will ensure they are trained annually in respect of safeguarding.
-Governors will also consider what other bespoke training, for example Prevent, would enable them to fulfil their governance obligations.
+6.8 New West Sussex Safeguarding Children Partnership

+From Tuesday 25th June the West Sussex Safeguarding Children Board was replaced by the West Sussex Safeguarding Children Partnership where three lead agencies; Health Partnership, Police and the Local Authority, will work together as joint and equal partners to shape bespoke arrangements for the needs of the children in West Sussex.
+As a Governing Body, we are fully committed to working with the Partnership and will enable governors and our safeguarding lead to attend events and briefings on how the new partnership will support our children.

-Responsibilities of Designated Safeguarding Lead (DSL)
+6.9 The Designated Safeguarding Lead (DSL)

-In this school, any individual can contact the designated safeguarding lead if they have concerns about a child.
+In this school, any individual can contact the Designated Safeguarding Lead if they have concerns about a child.